cygnan/reboot-airstation/README.md

 ## Features

-- #### Implementation of reboot functionality of the router's web client
+- #### Implementation of reboot functionality of AirStation's web client

   As AirStation doesn't provide any standard API for communicating, this script is just a shortcut to reboot functionality of the router's web client.